Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 function something() public {
    testVar = 6; // will raise a compilation error
-   favoriteNumber = 7; // this can be accessed because it's in the contract scope }
+   favoriteNumber = 7; // this can be accessed because it's in the main contract scope }
 ```

 ## Conclusion

-In this walk-through, you have learnt how to build a function in Solidity, define its visibility, and understand how it operates on values within a smart contract.
-You have also explored different transactions and how they consume gas.
-By understanding functions and their operations, you can take the next step in creating and deploying sophisticated smart contracts on the Ethereum blockchain.
+In this lesson, you have learned how to build a function in Solidity, define its visibility, and understand how it operates on values within a smart contract.
+You have also explored different transactions their gas consumption.
+Let's continue learning!

-Let's keep learning!

 ## 🧑‍💻 Test yourself
-1. 📕 Describe four function visibility keywords and how they affect the code.
+1. 📕 Describe four function visibility keywords and their impact on the code.
-2. 📕 What's the difference between `view` and `pure`?
+2. 📕 Distinguish between `view` and `pure`.
-3. 📕 In which case a pure function will cost gas?
+3. 📕 In which circumnstances a pure function will incur gas costs?
-4. 📕 What's a variable scope?
+4. 📕 Explain variable scope and provide an example of an incorrect scope.
-5. 🧑‍💻 Write a contract that contains 3 functions:
+5. 🧑‍💻 Write a contract that features 3 functions:
     - a view function that can be accessed only by the current contract
     - a pure function that's not accessible within the current contract
     - a view function that can be accessed from children's contracts